scality/zenko-demo-photobooth/README.md

 ## Parts

 Originally this booth was built and set up using this design [here](https://www.drumminhands.com/2018/06/15/raspberry-pi-photo-booth/).
 It is very well documented and has a GitHub repo with the base script of photobooth making pictures.
 You can find all the hardware parts needed and usefull links on how to get started with raspberry pi.
-For the demo here I used Paspberry Pi 3, Raspberry Pi camera module and 7 inch HDMI touch display.
-In my opinion it is using wired access to the internet is infinetally better then wifi because it tends to behave very flaky.
+For the demo here I used Paspberry Pi 3, Raspberry Pi camera module and 7 inch HDMI touch display and wired access to the internet because it is infinetally better then wifi that tends to behave very flaky.

 ## Dependacies